This article was last updated by on

 Soil compactness and aeration quality of the soil will determine whether your Arrowhead plant will thrive or fail to bloom.

-You should choose potting materials that boost aeration, including perlite, pumice, pine bark, and charcoal, to help the roots obtain more oxygen and necessary nutrients.
+You should choose potting materials that boost aeration, including perlite, pumice, pine bark, and charcoal, to help the roots obtain more oxygen and nutrients.

 According to BMC, soil aeration also negates the negative effect of Sodium Chloride (Salt).